hdgarrood/purescript-sequences/README.md

 ```

 `as[0]` should still be 1 after executing these statements.
 Therefore, `concat`
-has to copy the whole array, and is therefore O(this.length + n), where n is
+has to copy the whole array, and is therefore O(n + m), where n and m are the
-the length of the argument.
+lengths of the arguments.

-However in PureScript, values are immutable (ignoring the FFI).
-So we may take
+However in PureScript, values are immutable.
+So we may take advantage of this
-advantage of this by writing functions that reuse parts of data structures
+by writing functions that reuse parts of data structures where possible.
-where possible.
-Sequences are one such structure - in this case, the amortized
+Sequences are one such structure &mdash; in this case, the amortized complexity
-complexity of `concat` is reduced to O(log(min(n1, n2))), where n1 and n2 are
+of `concat` is reduced to O(log(min(n1, n2))), where n1 and n2 are the lengths
-the lengths of the arguments.
+of the arguments.

 Amortized complexities of other operations: